 ~ “Wholemeal” Mixed Seeded Rolls (shared from Wayback Machine web archive as this site

 is no longer active) from The Gluten and Dairy-Free Bakehouse ~ gluten free, dairy free, vegetarian

 Kylie says, “These rolls have a lovely homemade rustic appearance and a ‘wholemeal’ nutty flavour.
 They are moist, sturdy, without being crumbly, and have lovely soft texture.”~ Whole-Grain Dinner Rolls from Tasty Yummies ~ gluten free, vegetarian

 Beth of Tasty Yummies says: “These beautiful whole-grain rolls are the perfect answer!!
 They are delicate and fluffy with the perfect crumb.
 They have the right kind of chew, and they are “wheaty,” rich and buttery.
 The aroma in my kitchen as these dinner rolls baked was unreal and the taste was equally as impressive.”

 Lea created this recipe to help her son feel more like all the other kids and they made him so happy!
 Having a delicious gluten-free bread to eat can do that for both children and adults.
 Lea even gives you a flatter ciabatta version that is also a winner!
-(Be sure to check out Lea’s cookbook Sweet Paleo: Gluten-Free, Grain-Free Delights.)~ Paleo Honey Biscuits from Against All Grain ~ gluten free, grain free, dairy free, refined sugar free, SCD, paleo/primal

 Don’t forget to check out this whole series to date.
 You can click over to each part individually by following the links below or you can go to the Bountiful Bread Basket listing here.

-Originally published September 16, 2013; updated October 16, 2017.
+Originally published September 16, 2013; updated December 13, 2023.